 goal was to obtain constitutional liberties for the

 When king Ferdinand returned to the throne in 1815, his kingdom was a nest of carbonari—active and, in some case, armed cells of people from all walks of life —military officers, landlords, nobility, priests, and peasants.
 They took the name "carbonari" from the trade of charcoal-burning, practiced in Calabria, Abruzzi and Campania.
 They were divided into Masonic-type lodges and had typically secret rituals, titles, in-group signs of recognition, and an entire vocabulary —a code— taken from the charcoal trade.
 Their flag was red, white and black, a banner that remained the symbol of liberal revolution in Italy until replaced by red, white and green in 1831, colors still used today on the Italian national flag.
 After the restoration of the Bourbon monarchy, they grew in strength and were the focal point of the 1820 revolution that for a time, at least, succeeded in wringing a constitution out of the autocratic Bourbon ruler, Ferdinand I.

-of 1820 in Naples seemed successful at first.
-In spite
+in Naples seemed successful at first.
+In spite of

 Ferdinand was faced with the fact that his own armed

 forces were honeycombed with carbonari.
 In